qbancoffee/ftdi_jtag_programmer/README.md

 If you are using Windows you'll need to remove the VCP(Virtual COM Port) drivers and install the D2XX direct USB access drivers.
 If you are using Linux then you'll need to temporarily unload the VCP(Virtual COM Port) module and install the D2XX direct USB access static and shared libraries.

-Plug in the FT232 based USB to serial converter.
-At this point, linux will load the built in VCP module and create a file named something like /dev/ttyUSB0 which means that the OS recognized it and loaded the FTDI virtual com port module.
+Plug in the FT232RL based USB to serial converter.
+At this point, linux will load the built-in VCP module and create a file named something like /dev/ttyUSB0 which means that the OS recognized it and loaded the FTDI virtual com port module.
 Since we want direct USB access to the FT232 chip, we'll need to temporarily remove this module.

 To see the loaded module type the following